Gary Harris NBA Preview vs. the Wizards

-Gary Harris and the Orlando Magic take on the Washington Wizards at 7:00 PM ET on Wednesday.
+Gary Harris' Orlando Magic take the court versus the Washington Wizards at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.